fac20/week7-CHJM/README.md

 ## Setup

 1. Clone the repo
-2. Run npm install in terminal
+2. Run 'npm install' in terminal
-3. Enter npm run dev
+3. Run 'psql' in terminal (for database setup)
+4. Setup user if you need (CREATE USER username SUPERUSER PASSWORD 'password';
+6. Connect to our heroku database \connect [url can be found in our slack FAC20 channel]
-4. Run npm start (to start server on localhost:4000)
+5. Run 'npm start' (to start server on localhost:4000)

+- For testing enter 'npm run test'

+##

 ## Project status